Azzikx/BABFT-Better-Build/README.md

 ## Build A Boat For Treasure BetterBuild
 > [!IMPORTANT]
 > I've changed and I don't write scripts for exploiting anymore ;)
+> The script will no longer be updated

 lua script to roblox game "Build A Boat For Treasure" with open source